cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 whiteboard, and virtual reactions for meeting participants.
-Additionally, it can record meetings to the cloud or personal devices, create breakout rooms, and allows participants to seamlessly moving between them.
+Additionally, it can record meetings to the cloud or personal devices, create breakout rooms, and allows participants to seamlessly move between them.
 A very important feature is that the meeting owner can remotely control another participant’s screen.
 Zoom allows users to join a session through an established meeting URL.
 Participants do not need to be signed in or even have a Zoom